Aquarium Design, Installation and Maintenance, Thousand Oaks, CaliforniaMarine Aquarium Maintenance and Installation, Thousand Oaks, California

 In 1999, having worked for Tidal Wave Tropical Fish, and its aquarium service customers, for seven years Jim was given the opportunity to purchase those accounts.
 "I felt quite fortunate that all of my customers eagerly switched over.
 It makes me believe that I must be doing something right !".

-As a new small business Aquarium Design is moving forward carefully.
+As a small business struggling in a tough economy Aquarium Design is moving forward carefully.
 Jim realizes that to grow much further he may need to hire on additional employees but " it has to be the correct person, actually it has to be someone just like me".
 It's Jim's feeling that Reliability, Quality, and Knowledge is what makes Aquarium Design stand above other service companies. " I am looking for more than part-time income.
 This is my livelihood.
 This is my passion !".

 Visit the Aquarium Design home page